maalik0786/LSTNet/README.md

 ### Environment and Dependencies:
 1. Create Conda Environment with Python 3.7
 2. Install compatible PyTorch from https://pytorch.org/
-3. Create folder data and clone the dataset from https://github.com/laiguokun/multivariate-time-series-data
+3. Create folder data and clone the dataset
-4. Run any sh file on cmd or Power shell (windows)
+4. Run any Bash file on cmd or Power shell (windows)